iSOLveIT/protege_owl/_sources/index.rst.txt

   the OWA.
 The OWA means that there may be a social security number out there somewhere in the Internet but that the system just hasn't found it yet.
-While this is true, to validate the integrity of corporate data just saying “well it is out there somewhere” won't do.
+While this is true, to validate the integrity of corporate data just saying “well it is out there somewhere" won't do.
 To validate data integrity we need to be able to fire off warnings when required data isn't there so we need to use the Closed World Assumption (CWA).